Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Simulation Study

-Figure \ref{fig:simulation_correlation} shows the posterior draws of $\beta(x)$ and $\gamma(x)$.
+Figure \ref{fig:simulation_correlation} shows the posterior draws of $\beta(x),\gamma(x)$ and $\kappa(t)$.
 It can be seen that the posterior means can recover the true functions very well.
-The predictions on the test dataset are shown in the left panel of Figure \ref{fig:simulation_prediction}, which shows that the posterior mean is reasonably close to the true function.
+The predictions on the test dataset are presented in Figure \ref{fig:simulation_prediction}, which shows that the posterior mean is reasonably close to the true function.
 These results demonstrate that the proposed method can perform well for the models with functional parameters in terms of estimation and prediction.
-To further examine the performance, we compare with the model under the assumption of independent GPs, which is close to the assumption in \cite{plumlee2016calibrating} and \cite{brown2018nonparametric}.
-Figure \ref{fig:simulation_nocorrelation} illustrates the posterior draws of $\beta(x)$ and $\gamma(x)$, which appears to be not as close to the true functions as the ones from our proposed model, along with wider confidence intervals.
-The right panel of Figure \ref{fig:simulation_prediction} illustrates the posterior draws of the predictions on the test data based on independent GPs, which also shows that the joint GP prior can produce more accurate predictions compared to independent GPs.